-9.1 Dimensions and Trim-The paper shall be furnished in the size or sizes specified at the time of purchase.
-The paper shall not be undersize, shall be not more than $\frac{1}{16}$ -in (1.6-mm) oversize in either direction, and shall be trimmed square.
+- 9.1 Dimensions and Trim-The paper shall be furnished in the size or sizes specified at the time of purchase.
+The paper shall not be undersize, shall not be more than 1⁄216-in.
+(1.6-mm) oversize in either direction, and shall be trimmed square.
 If squareness is especially important, tolerances shall be specified by the purchaser.
-Dimensions and trim shall be measured by Test Method D 5625.

-9.2 Grain-The paper shall be supplied grain long or grain short at the option of the seller, unless specified otherwise by the purchaser.
+Dimensions and trim shall be measured by Test Method D 5625. - 9.2 Grain-The paper shall be supplied grain long or grain short at the option of the seller, unless otherwise specified by the purchaser.